Gabriel-QnS/pallindrome-finder/journal.md

--- to do this, use charAt() built in function charcodeat(location) -- turn everything into lower or uppercase for easier comparison -- check if number, if not, check if letter, if not, remove from string -- map function would net good results
+-- to do this, use charAt() built in function charcodeat(location) -- turn everything into lower or uppercase for easier comparison -- check if number, if not, check if letter, if not, remove from string -- filter* function would net good results
 - cleansed array must be reversed, then compared with original, return true if equal, else false